KevinM2k/coinbase-trader/README.md

 - **Dry Run Mode**: Test the bot without executing real orders
 - **Real-Time Monitoring**: Displays current price, stops, and updates every poll
 - **Detailed Logging**: See exactly what the bot is doing at all times
+- **Automatic Balance Detection**: Protects ALL your available coin balance
+- **No Direct Selling**: Bot only places/updates stop-loss orders, Coinbase executes the actual sells

 ## How It Works